 What used to be known as Petaluma Walking Day has been transformed into a whole month of interactive events, many virtual, now called “May Your Health Move Forward,” because (pun alert!) it takes place in the month of May.
 A collaboration between the Petaluma Health Care District and the City of Petaluma, the program presents a series of wellness and exercise experiences, many indoor, and some (no surprise) outdoor.
 Allowing for the innovations local folks have made to adjust to COVID-19 closures of gyms and sports activities, the program asks local to sign up and receive a weekly email featuring regular activity ideas and challenges.
 Participants are encouraged to report back on the month-long event’s Facebook page, with pictures and updates about their own activities.
 Find the page by searching “May Your Health Move Forward” on Facebook.

-As live music returns to downtown Petaluma, Adobe Road Winery continues its weekly spring concert series on Thursday nights, pairing award-winning wines with in-person appearances by some of the Bay Area’s best musicians.
+As live music slowly and carefully returns to downtown Petaluma, Adobe Road Winery continues its weekly spring concert series on Thursday nights, pairing award-winning wines with in-person appearances by some of the Bay Area’s best musicians.
 The events are held outdoors in Adobe Road Winery’s wine garden (with nice, warm heaters!), from 4:30-7 p.m., at 6 Petaluma Blvd.
 N., in a magical open-air space adjoining the parking lot at the Great Petaluma Mill.
-On April 29, the venue welcomes the folk trio The Musers.
+On April 22, the venue welcomes the ever-delightful singer-songwriter Jacob Philip Benning.
 Reservations recommended.
 For info visit AdobeRoadWines.com.

 FAMILY BICYCLING LESSONS